lxc/incus-os/doc/flasher-tool.md

 The flasher tool will then connect to the Linux Containers CDN and download the latest release.

-After downloading, you will be presented with an interactive menu you can use to customize the install options.
+Once downloaded, you will be presented with an interactive menu you can use to customize the install options.

 After writing the image and exiting, you can then install Incus OS from the